mozilla/data-docs/src/concepts/pipeline/data_pipeline_detail.md

 Most data is submitted via HTTP POST, but data is also produced in the form of service logs and `statsd` messages.

-If you would like to locally test a new data producer, the [`gzipServer`][gzipServer] project provides a simplified server that makes it easy to inspect submitted messages.
+If you would like to locally test a new data producer, the [`gzipServer`][gzipserver] project provides a simplified server that makes it easy to inspect submitted messages.

 ## Ingestion